KriyenKP/DurbanSmartClock/README.md

 I hope someone can enjoy the work I've put in =)

 Backgrounds as the day progresses
+*Please ignore the times shown during the animation as this was done on a debug build in order to demonstrate the transition

 Sunrise